-The application and approval process for Social Security Disability (SSD) can be painstakingly long, especially today when more applicants are filing disability claims.
+Important: We updated this article in March 2022 to reflect current Social Security administration data and policies.
+The application and approval process for Social Security disability (SSD) can be painstakingly long, especially today when more applicants are filing disability claims.
 Most people know they need to apply as soon as their health forces them to stop working.
 However, they usually don’t know how long the process takes from first steps to first check.
 We’ve broken down the timeline to illustrate the approval process as well as crucial tidbits of information surrounding how to apply for Social Security disability.

 How to Begin the SSD Application Process